dinespoulsen/CV/README.md

 ## Dines Michael Poulsen - Programmer under developement

 I am a Dane making it in the big world of London.
 Lover of the brutalist world and a dedicated Scandi by heart.
 You can often find me wondering about in the Barbican corridors or on my occasional city escapes to the country side.
-I like cycling and I'm not shy for a business meeting to the sauna followed by a freezing dip.

 For the past 5 years I have been working as a Gas analyst covering work ranging from market analysis to gas operations.
 Before going in to the gas world I touched a bit upon entrepreneurship and I have always secretively wanted to learn how to program.
 I've already found myself a fan of clean and easy readable code and motivated to jump into new coding languages.

-I don't see learning to code as a break with my passion for the energy markets but more as an add-on.
-I find it interesting to follow the challenges the energy industry is facing with competition from renewables and climate challenges pressuring for higher sustainable standards.
-I believe some of these challenges can be solved by technological advances in particular in tech improvements.
  I wish to become a programmer and unleash my creative side and I have found myself highly motivated when creating applications.
-I see myself either implementing my new found skills in the energy sector or finding a junior developer role in a small sized company where I am able to make my mark.
+I see myself implementing my new found skills in the energy sector or finding a junior developer role in a small sized company.
+I don't see learning to code as a break with my previous experience but as an addition to my profile.
+I find it interesting to follow the latest technological trends and it has been impressive to see the disruption of certain industries in the last couple of years.
+I still hold a high interest in the energy industry and follow the challenges the industry is facing with climate changes pressuring for higher sustainable standards.
+I believe some of these challenges will be solved by technological advances.
 I am self-driven and come with a tool-box full of analytical skills from previous roles and from my financial background.
+I hope to be able take advantage of my analytical nature as a developer and participate in motivating and rewarding projects.

 ## Education